cwendorf/Sourcebook/DEVISE/data-analysis/frequencies.md

 ## Frequencies

 Prior to the steps below, enter the data as appropriate for the analyses (described elsewhere).
+As always, the following commands should be typed directly in the R console window.

 ### Obtaining Frequencies